datacommonsorg/data/scripts/eurostat/life_expectancy/README.md

 ### Overview

-This dataset reports life expectancy by age, gender in countries and NUTS2 regions in Europe.
+This dataset reports life expectancy by age, gender in countries, NUTS1 and NUTS2 regions in Europe.
-The dataset is broken into 2 parts: the country level and NUT2 regions for the convenience of importing into DataCommons

-### License

-### Dataset Documentation and Relevant Links

 ## Import Artifacts